Why home composting with the SUPERCOMP is SUPERCOMP beneficial

 A composter closes natural cycles right in your own garden.
 Organic waste is not disposed of, but put to good use.
 This saves resources, protects the environment, and improves soil quality in the long term.

-1. Can anyone really compost themselves?
+Can anyone really compost at home?

 Often after just a few years, thanks to savings on organic waste disposal fees and reduced fertilizer purchases.

-3. Is home composting hygienic?
+Is home composting hygienic?

 Yes, the composting process sanitizes the material in a natural way.

-4. Is the SUPERCOMP also suitable for smaller gardens?
+Is the SUPERCOMP suitable for smaller gardens?

 Yes, thanks to its compact design and odorlessness, it is also suitable for smaller areas.

-5. Is truly high-quality fertilizer being produced?
+Is truly high-quality fertilizer being produced?

 Yes, the resulting compost is a living fertilizer containing over 1 billion/cm3 of microorganisms (invisible microbes) that help build up humus in the garden.